 A deer population doubles in size approximately every two years if it is not reduced by predators or hunting or an epidemic.
 Female deer have one to three fawns every year and are first fertile when they are only six months old.
 See Reproductive characteristics of female white-tailed deer

-As a prey animal, they are prolific.
+As a prey animal, deer are prolific.
+The image to the right shows this graphically.
 The Bridge Michigan magazine article, “Why Ecologists Support Ann Arbor’s Deer Cull,” cites a U-M landmark study.
 “We can look to the University of Michigan’s E.S.
 George Reserve.
 In 1928, four does and two bucks were released into the 1300-acre research tract.
 The population increased from six to more than 160 animals in six years.”

 In much of North America, humans have eliminated the wolves, cougars, and bears that had previously controlled deer populations.
 Settlers also killed deer for commercial sale and almost exploited them to extinction by the beginning of the 20th century, including in Michigan.
 See: American Heritage, ”The Return of the White-tailed Deer.”